pyserial/pyserial/pyserial/documentation/pyserial_api.rst

 .. module:: serial.tools.list_ports
 .. versionadded:: 2.6

-This module can be executed (``python -m serial.tools.list_ports``) to get a list of ports.
+This module can be executed to get a list of ports (``python -m serial.tools.list_ports``).
 It also contains the following functions.

 .. function:: comports()